 Pounamu From Nelson Tasman

-Nelson Pounamu: Unearthing the Unique Greenstone & Whakatu Blue of Nelson Tasman
+Nelson Pounamu: Unearthing the Unique Greenstone and Whakatu Blue of Nelson Tasman

 When you think of New Zealand pounamu, the iconic greenstone revered by Māori, images of the rugged West Coast of the South Island often come to mind.
 However, nestled in the equally stunning top of the South Island, the Nelson Tasman region holds its own geological secret: a distinctive and highly sought-after variety of pounamu.

 Nelson Pounamu, particularly famous for its rare Whakatu Blue (Nelson Blue) hues, offers a fascinating blend of ancient geology, unique aesthetics, and deep connection to the land.
-At O'Jade, we celebrate the diverse beauty of all authentic New Zealand greenstone, and today we'll delve into what makes Nelson Tasman pounamu truly special.
+At O'Jade, we celebrate the diverse beauty of all authentic New Zealand greenstone, and today we explore what makes Nelson Tasman pounamu truly special.

 A Journey Through Time: How Nelson Pounamu Was Formed

-This vast mineral-rich zone, stretching across the Tasman and Nelson districts, is a testament to immense tectonic plate activity and volcanic movements.
-Deep within the Earth's crust, intense pressure and heat caused the transformation of minerals like actinolite and tremolite into the incredibly hard and beautiful nephrite jade we know as pounamu.
-Over eons, glacial erosion and river movements then exposed these precious stones, allowing them to be discovered.
+This vast mineral-rich zone, stretching across the Tasman and Nelson districts, is a result of immense tectonic plate activity and volcanic movements.
+Deep within the Earth's crust, intense pressure and heat transformed minerals like actinolite and tremolite into the incredibly hard and beautiful nephrite jade we know as pounamu.
+Over millions of years, glacial erosion and river movements exposed these precious stones, allowing them to be discovered.

-The Nelson Mineral Belt isn't just a source of pounamu; it's a geological marvel.
+The Nelson Mineral Belt is more than a source of pounamu; it is a geological marvel.
 This abundance of high-quality materials, including nephrite jade and pakohe (a type of sedimentary stone), makes it one of New Zealand's most important geological landscapes.

 The Distinctive Palette of Nelson Pounamu